olivierleblanc/olivierleblanc.github.io/CUSTOMIZE.md

 Note that `posts` is also a collection, but it is a default collection created automatically by Jekyll.
 To access the posts, you can use the `site.posts` variable in your templates.

-## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
-The easiest way to do this is to copy an existing project and modify it.

-## Adding some news

-You can add news in the about page by adding new Markdown files in the [\_news](_news/) directory.
-There are currently two types of news: inline news and news with a link.
-News with a link take you to a new page while inline news are displayed directly in the about page.
-The easiest way to create yours is to copy an existing news and modify it.

 ## Adding Collections

 This Jekyll theme implements [collections](https://jekyllrb.com/docs/collections/) to let you break up your work into categories.
 The theme comes with three default collections: `news`, `projects`, and `books`.
-Items from the `news` collection are automatically displayed on the home page, while items from the `projects` collection are displayed on a responsive grid on projects page and items from the `books` collection are displayed on its own `bookshelf` page inside `submenus`.
+Items from the `news` collection are automatically displayed on the home page, while items from the `projects` collection are displayed on a responsive grid on projects page and items from the `books` collection are displayed on its own `bookshelf` page inside `others`.

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
 To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to [\_pages/projects.md](_pages/projects.md).